anilbaaniya/Portfolio/README.md

 # Portfolio
 This is my portfolio website
 <br>
-My name is Anil Baniya
+My name is Aneel Baniya